-This chapter is the largest single source of information about the organization of the Ministry of Magic, as of the release of HBP.
+This chapter is the largest single source of information about the organisation of the Ministry of Magic.

 The blank picture on the wall sniggered again.

-The unseen subject of the portrait (who is lurking just out of sight beyond the frame) is Phineas Nigellus.
+The unseen subject of the portrait (who is lurking just out of sight beyond the frame) is Phineas Nigellus Black.
 We'll be properly introduced to him much later, at Christmastime.
 His earlier sniggering happened back in OP4, the night Harry arrived at Grimmauld Place.

 We need to be a bit more careful, [Scrimgeour]'s been asking Kingsley and me funny questions...